 1. The basics

-There are numerous reasons why many users would want to operate software in a docker container.
-Also monitoring software such as Checkmk from version 1.5.0p5 can officially be used in a docker environment.
+There are numerous reasons why many users would want to operate software in a Docker container.
+Monitoring software such as Checkmk – from version 1.5.0p5 – can also officially be used in a Docker environment.
 One application case may be to monitor a dynamically-created container group and to make Checkmk a part of this group.
-Should the container group no longer be needed the instance of Checkmk can also be removed.
+Should the container group no longer be needed the Checkmk instance can also be removed.

 In order to make the setting-up as easy as possible for you, we supply each Checkmk-Edition inclusive of its own specific image.
 In addition to Checkmk as the Linux operating system, Debian 9 (Stretch) is also included.
-These you receive as follows:
+These are sourced as follows:

 |Checkmk download page|

-We will guide you in this article through the installation of Checkmk in Docker, and show a few tricks that will make life with Checkmk in Docker easier.
+In this article we will guide you through the installation of Checkmk in Docker, and show a few tricks that will make life with Checkmk in Docker easier.

 Further detailed information to running Checkmk in a Docker container can be found in the article Checkmk server in a Docker container.